platformsh/platformsh-docs/docs/src/administration/users.md

 * **Project Viewer** - A project viewer can view all environments of the project.

 {{< note theme="warning" title="Important" >}}
-After a user is added to (or removed from) an environment type, all environments of this type will be automatically redeployed, after which the new permissions will be fully updated.

-When adding users at the **project level**, however, redeployments do not occur automatically, and you will need to trigger redeployments to update those settings for each environment using the CLI command `platform redeploy`.
+After a user's permissions are updated, redeployments do not occur automatically, and you will need to trigger redeployments to update those settings for each environment using the CLI command `platform redeploy`.
 Otherwise, user access will not be updated on those environments until after the next build and deploy commit.
+{{< /note >}}

 Accessing the project through SSH may differ depending on the [configuration of the project or environment](/configuration/app/access.md).